BrByte/brb_framework/README.md

 For now we are publishing the [libbrb_core](BRBCORE.md).

-The main library is the core.
+The main library is the [libbrb_core](BRBCORE.md).
 That contains an abstraction for an event-oriented base, using kqueue (https://www.freebsd.org/cgi/man.cgi?kqueue).

 Origin & References
 -------------------

-[libbrb_core][] is developed and maintained by [BrByte][https://brbyte.com].
+[libbrb_core](BRBCORE.md) is developed and maintained by BrByte (https://software.brbyte.com).

 It is built for and developed on FreeBSD system, patches to are most welcome.

+On Linux you can use libkqueue.

 ## License

 This project is licensed under the BSD 2-Clause License - see the [LICENSE.md](LICENSE.md) file for details

+## Work

+There is more to come.